apfelminze/FTT/README.md

  </ol>
   <h4> Telling the Arduino IDE to speak with the Arduino</h4>
   <ol>
     <li>Now we need to connect the Arduino IDE with the Arduino we just plugged in.
+First, we need to tell Arduino IDE which model we are using.
 Go to the menu "Tools" > "Board" > "Arduino AVR board" and select the name of your Arduino model.
 In my case, I have an "Arduino Uno" (actually, a cheaper version by another company, but it behaves just like an Arduino Uno).</li>
-    <li>Then, go to the menu "Tools" > "Port" and choose a port on which your Arduino is connected to your computer.
+    <li>Then, we need to tell Arduino IDE where to find the Arduino (because you could have multiple similar devices plugged into your computer at the same time).
+Go to the menu "Tools" > "Port" and choose a port on which your Arduino is connected to your computer.
 On my computer, I can choose between the options "/dev/ttyS4", "/dev/ttyACM0", "/dev/ttyACM1", "/dev/ttyACM2" and "/dev/ttyACM3 (Arduino Uno)".
-So it automatically tells me which port the Arduino is connected to, and I just choose this one (/dev/ttyACM3).</li>
+So it automatically tells me which port the Arduino Uno is connected to, and I just choose this one (/dev/ttyACM3).</li>
     <li> Now your Arduino IDE can talk to your Arduino and write code on it!</li>
   </ol>
   <h4>Uploading code to the Arduino</h4>
   <ol>
     <li>Now, we need code that we can put on the Arduino.
 You could write that yourself, but for the start we'll just copy code from an existing project, for example the tutorial I mentioned above: https://maker.pro/arduino/projects/arduino-speaker <br>
-    So we copy this code into our Arduino IDE:
+    So we copy this code into our .ino file in the Arduino IDE:
     <br>

       /*Arduino speaker song tutorial